-- 5. The mark for group work (the maximum indicated thus "") shall be multiplied by the number of group members and the product allocated to the members in proportion to each member's contribution to the work.
+- The mark for the final group submission (the maximum indicated thus "\") shall be multiplied by the number of group members and the product allocated to the members in proportion to each member's contribution to the work.
 At the end of the course, group members must individually recommend in writing, with stated reasons, a suitable allocation to be used.
-A summary of the work done by each member with reference to the final report must be attached. - 6.
+A summary of the work done by each member with reference to the final report must be attached.
+If no such recommendations are provided, an equal distribution of marks will be used. - 6.
 The deadline for final submission is ONE WEEK after the City of London Design Competition.
-The date of the City of London Design Competition (either end of February or beginning of March) will be announced in January or February, 2017.
+The date of the City of London Design Competition (either end of February or beginning of March) will be announced in January or February, 2018.